Into Eternity (band): First five albums

-Into Eternity was formed in 1996 by founding members Tim Roth, Scott Krall, and Jim Austin and later released an eponymous, independent album in 1999, with the addition of Chris Eisler and Chris McDougall.
-The band signed to Century Media Records a year later and then re-released their debut album.
+Tim Roth, Scott Krall, and Jim Austin formed Into Eternity in 1996.
+They released an eponymous, independent album in 1999, with the additions of Chris Eisler and Chris McDougall.
+The band signed to Century Media Records a year later and re-released their debut.

-In 2001, the band returned with their second album Dead or Dreaming, an album which saw a more pronounced integration of progressive and death metal.
-The trend continued on 2004's Buried in Oblivion and even further on 2006's The Scattering of Ashes.
+In 2001, the band released their second album, Dead or Dreaming, which was a more pronounced integration of progressive and death metal.
+The trend continued on 2004's Buried in Oblivion and further on 2006's The Scattering of Ashes.

-Into Eternity performed on Gigantour 2006, which kicked off in Boise, Idaho, on September 6, 2006.
+Into Eternity performed on Gigantour 2006, which began in Boise, Idaho, on September 6, 2006.
 According to Soundscan, The Scattering of Ashes sold a little over 2,000 copies in the US during its first week of release.
 During the summer of 2007, Into Eternity (along with progressive metal band Redemption) toured in support of Dream Theater during their North American leg of the Chaos in Motion tour.
-Their new album entitled, The Incurable Tragedy, which is a concept album, was released on August 25, 2008, in Europe and on September 2, 2008, in North America.
+Their new album, The Incurable Tragedy, which is a concept album, was released on August 25, 2008, in Europe and on September 2, 2008, in North America.

 The Sirens and deaths

-On March 9, 2011, Into Eternity announced the addition of drummer Bryan Newbury.
-Also in 2011, Stu Block joined the band Iced Earth.
+On March 9, 2011, Into Eternity announced drummer Bryan Newbury.
+Also in 2011, Stu Block joined Iced Earth.

-In February 2012, Amanda Kiernan joined the band as their new vocalist.
-In late 2012, Into Eternity began demoing new material with both Block and Kiernan.
+In February 2012, singer Amanda Kiernan joined the band.
+In late 2012, Into Eternity began demoing new material with Block and Kiernan.

-On May 4, 2012, their former guitarist, Rob Doherty, died at the age of 41.
-On December 5, 2016, their former drummer, Adam Sagan, died from cancer at the age of 35.
+On May 4, 2012, former guitarist Rob Doherty died at the age of 41.
+On December 5, 2016, former drummer Adam Sagan died from cancer at the age of 35.

-In an interview in late 2013, Tim Roth confirmed that Stu Block was no longer a member and that they would continue on with Amanda Kiernan as a full-time vocalist.
-In May 2014, guitarist Justin Bender announced his departure from the band and that Untimely Demise guitarist Matt Cuthbertson would be his replacement.
-He also confirmed that Into Eternity's currently untitled sixth studio album was in the post-production stage and should see a release later in the year.
-On June 15, 2015, Into Eternity signed a worldwide record deal with Italian label Kolony Records.
-The band planned release its sixth studio album The Sirens in late 2015, but after being delayed for a few years, the album has been announced to be released on October 26, 2018.
-In 2021, following his departure from Iced Earth, Stu Block returned to the band to share vocal duties with Amanda Kiernan.
+In an interview in late 2013, Tim Roth confirmed that Block was no longer a member and that they would continue with Kiernan as a full-time vocalist.
+In May 2014, guitarist Justin Bender announced his departure from the band and that Untimely Demise guitarist Matt Cuthbertson would replace him.
+He confirmed that Into Eternity's then-untitled sixth studio album was in the post-production stage and should be released later in the year.
+On June 15, 2015, Into Eternity signed a worldwide deal with Italian label Kolony Records.
+The band planned to release its sixth studio album, The Sirens, in late 2015, but after being delayed for a few years, the album was announced to be released on October 26, 2018.
+In 2021, following his departure from Iced Earth, Block returned to the band to share vocals with Amanda Kiernan.